progmaticltd/homebox/docs/development.md

 [dev](https://github.com/progmaticltd/homebox/tree/dev) branch.
 - The master branch is kept for releases.

+Starting in May 2019, the approach will be to use gitflow, from the dev branch.

 ## Test machine

 You can start to develop using a virtual machine on your workstation, for instance using